domRiddle/ASF/Setting-up.md

 It's possible that this package was already installed by some other software/game you're using, but please double-check by running the installer to be sure.

 ### **[Linux](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x)**:
 Package name depends on distribution, we listed most common ones.
-You should obtain them with native package manager for your OS (such as `apt-get` on Debian family).
+You should obtain them with native package manager for your OS (such as `apt-get` for Debian family or `yum` for CentOS one).
 - libunwind8 (libunwind)
 - liblttng-ust0 (lttng-ust)
 - libcurl3 (libcurl)